madrudy/Quant-assignment-Part-B-investment-team/README.md

 A focused implementation of **Task 1** of the assignment: data cleaning, RSI calculation, and volatility filter, with one demonstrative backtest using standard RSI thresholds.

-## Scope

-This submission covers Task 1 only.
-Tasks 3 (parameter optimization) and 4 (transaction fees) are **out of scope** and not attempted.
-This is a deliberate choice to keep the submission focused and fully explainable rather than partially implementing the harder optimization tasks.

-## What's included

-- ✓ Loading multi-index OHLCV data
-- ✓ Cleaning dirty data (zeros and NaNs) by forward-filling, per problem requirement
-- ✓ 14-period RSI using Wilder's exponential smoothing
-- ✓ Volatility filter (rolling standard deviation of returns vs. its moving average)
-- ✓ One demonstrative backtest using `vectorbt` at standard parameters (L=30, H=70, W=20)

-## What's not included

-- ✗ Parameter sweep over (L, H, W)
-- ✗ Heatmaps and "best parameter" selection
-- ✗ Robustness / overfitting analysis
-- ✗ Repeat backtest with 1% transaction fees (Optional Task)

 ## Files